 A: GIPS Compliance makes most sense when there is a market demand for compliance.
 GIPS Compliance can help open doors now or in the future.
 In short if you currently are being asked if you are GIPS compliant or hope that in your marketing efforts will be asked in the future you should start the process.
-When you are being asked if you are GIPS compliant it is already too late to become so for that
+When you are being asked if you are GIPS compliant it is already too late to become so for that opportunity.
+It is also important to remember that claiming compliance with the GIPS standards is a firmwide initiative and can not be composite specific.

 A: GIPS Compliance is built on 3 major components.